CommunityToolkit/WindowsCommunityToolkit/docs/controls/BladeView.md

 If you want to use the BladeView for handling a flow of actions, you can use the `AutoCollapseCountThreshold` property to tell it to start auto collapsing BladeItems after a certain threshold count has been reached.
 This will also help keep a clean, uncluttered screen real estate.

-Let's explain this with an example; if you put the `AutoCollapseCountThreshold` property to 3, the BladeView will start counting all BladeItems that are open in the BladeView and have their `TitleBarVisibility` property set to Visible.
-When the n+1 BladeItem, in our case the 4th one, is being added, the BladeView will auto collaps all n BladeItems except for the last one.
+For example; if you set `AutoCollapseCountThreshold` to 3, the BladeView will start counting all BladeItems that are open in the BladeView and have their `TitleBarVisibility` property set to Visible.
+When the n+1 BladeItem, in our case the 4th one, is being added, the BladeView will auto collapse all n BladeItems except for the last one.
 All additional BladeItems that are added afterwards will trigger the same effect; collapse all BladeItems except for the last open one.

 ## Example Image